AdrianVispalia/Cloud_Buildings/README.md

 # Cloud buildings ☁🏢☁️

+A web application system for managing building's room metrics, highly scalable and cloud-ready.

-A web application system on a NuxtJS webapp and a FastAPI Restful API, with multiple infrastructure deployments using Terraform.
+The system is built on a NuxtJS webapp and a FastAPI Restful API, with multiple infrastructure deployments (Azure Functions, Azure Container Apps, AWS Lambda, AWS ECS, etc.).

 ## Getting started 🚀